How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Be thorough and honest: Incomplete or contradictory information causes delays or refusal.

-Provide clear supporting evidence: Quality video showing your symptoms or situation helps doctors assess quickly.
+Provide clear supporting evidence: Quality descriptions and any relevant photos help doctors assess quickly.

 Specify exactly what you need: Don't just say "medical certificate"—specify fitness-to-fly, sick note, return-to-work, etc.